 B.3.3.
-International Ecosystem Summer Survey in Nordic Seas (IESSNS)
+International Ecosystem Summer Survey in Nordic Seas (IESSNS: A7806)

-IESSNS is a swept-area surface trawl survey targeting the Northeast Atlantic mackerel stock as they feed in Nordic seas during summer (Nøttestad et al., 2016).
-The survey provides an age-segregated index of mackerel and is the only annual fishery independent tuning series used in the mackerel assessment (ICES, 2014b).
-The survey was first executed in 2007 and annually since 2010.
-Survey coverage has gradually expanded to follow the geographical expansion of the mackerel stock.
-In 2016, four nations (Norway, Iceland, Faroe Islands and Greenland) and five vessels participated in the survey covering approximately 3 million km, which is double the coverage in 2007.
+IESSNS is a swept-area surface trawl survey targeting the Northeast Atlantic mackerel stock as they feed in Nordic Seas, north of latitude 60 °N, and North Sea during summer (Nøttestad et al., 2016b).
+The survey provides an age-segregated index of mackerel and is the only annual fishery independent tuning series used in the mackerel assessment (ICES, 2014a; ICES, 2017b; ICES 2019c).
+The survey was first executed in 2007 and annually since 2009.
+Faroe Islands and Iceland joined the survey in 2009, Greenland in 2014 and Denmark in 2018.
+Survey coverage gradually expanded westward and northward following geographical expansion of the mackerel stock and retracted in 2021 when Greenlandic waters and Icelandic waters, south of 62° 45' N (strata 10, 11, 12) were not surveyed.
+North Sea was added to the survey in 2018 and has been surveyed annually since.
+Total survey coverage peaked at 3.2 million km2 in 2019-2020 and declined to 2.5 million km2 in 2021.

 Trawl design, its operation, and sampling protocol are standardized between vessels and nations (ICES, 2013c).
-This includes a specifically designed and standardized pelagic trawl (Multpelt 832) towed in the surface at the speed of 5 nmi for 30 minutes using a curved tow track (ICES, 2013b; Valdemarsen et al., 2014; Nøttestad et al., 2016).
-Trawl opening is approximately 30 m vertical height \ 60 m horizontal spread.
+This includes a specifically designed and standardized pelagic trawl (Multpelt 832) towed in the surface at the speed of 5 nmi for 30 minutes using a curved tow track (ICES, 2013b; Valdemarsen et al., 2014; Nøttestad et al., 2016b).
+Trawl opening is approximately 30 m vertical height 60 m horizontal spread.
 Trawl rigging maintains headline at surface during trawling.
-For details on trawl design, rigging and operational details see Valdemarsen et al. (2014), ICES (2013c) and Nøttestad et al. (2016).
+For details on trawl design, rigging and operational details see Valdemarsen et al. (2014), ICES (2013c) and Nøttestad et al. (2016b).
 Trawl catch sampling involves total catch weight, species composition determined from a subsample of total catch, and age is recorded for 10 - 25 individuals.

 The survey is considered a "static point sampling survey" with a survey design focusing on representative sampling of mackerel and to prevent double counting of individuals.
 The design includes predetermined location of trawl stations and survey transects.
-Transects are from east to west, except in Icelandic exclusive economic zone (EEZ) where transects are across-shelf north and south of Iceland.
+Transects are from east to west, except in parts of the Icelandic exclusive economic zone (EEZ) where transects are acrossshelf north and south of Iceland.
 The survey begins in the southern part of the Nordic seas, in the beginning of July, and heads northward as the 30-40 days survey period progresses.
 Three different methods have been used to determine transect/station location from 2007 to 2016: